 CME with Gift Card OB GYN Package

 This OB GYN CME allows the customer to purchase CME with Gift Cards.
-Add on Apple or Amazon gift cards ($250-$1500) to make Premium CME Package.
+Add on Apple, Lowes, or Amazon gift cards ($250-$1500) to make Premium CME Package.
 The price of CME with Gift Card will be included in total package price.

 More importantly, the course includes our CME OB GYN Package.
 This OB GYN CME Package includes a video lecture over the PAEA Women’s Health End of Rotation Blueprint (1 hour and 20 minutes) and over 200 questions, answers, and detailed explanations over the Women’s Health Blueprint.
 In addition you add on any of the following gift cards at check out: